Gösta Ehrensvärd

 Vice Admiral Count Gösta Carl Albert Ehrensvärd (10 February 1885 – 2 November 1973) was a senior Swedish Navy officer.
-Ehrensvärd hailed from a distinguished naval lineage, being the son of Admiral Count Carl August Ehrensvärd.
-His family ties included notable figures such as his brother, General Carl August Ehrensvärd, and his great-grandfather, the renowned fortress builder Augustin Ehrensvärd.
-Following his naval education, Ehrensvärd embarked on a prolific career within the Swedish Navy, rising through the ranks from sub-lieutenant to vice admiral.
-He held various commanding roles, such as leading the Destroyer Division and serving as Chief of the Naval Staff.
-Additionally, Ehrensvärd contributed to naval education and literature, notably as a teacher and editor of naval journals.
-His tenure saw significant contributions to naval strategy and administration, culminating in his promotion to vice admiral before retiring from active service in 1950.
+Ehrensvärd began his naval career at the Royal Swedish Naval Academy, entering as a cadet at age 13 and commissioning as an acting sub-lieutenant in 1904.
+He advanced through the ranks, serving in both operational and staff positions, including flag adjutant, destroyer and torpedo boat commander, and instructor in naval warfare and strategy.
+He held key leadership roles such as head of the Communications and Operations Departments in the Naval Staff, flag captain of the Coastal Fleet, and Chief of the Naval Staff from 1937 to 1939, being promoted to rear admiral in 1938.

+In 1939, Ehrensvärd became Commander-in-Chief of the Coastal Fleet, overseeing advanced exercises and preparing the fleet for wartime operations at the outbreak of World War II.
+He was recognized for his tactical skill, operational planning, and attention to personnel across all ranks.
+In 1942, he was appointed Commanding Admiral of the South Coast Navy District, a position he held until 1950, when he was promoted to vice admiral and retired from active service.

 Early life

-Ehrensvärd was born on 10 February 1885 in Skabersjö, Svedala Municipality, Sweden, the son of Admiral, Count Carl August Ehrensvärd (1858–1944) and his wife baroness Lovisa Ulrika "Ulla" (née Thott).
+Ehrensvärd was born on 10 February 1885 at Ebbarp in Skabersjö, Svedala Municipality, Sweden, the son of Admiral, Count Carl August Ehrensvärd (1858–1944) and his wife Baroness Lovisa Ulrika "Ulla" (née Thott).
 He was the brother of Chief of the Army, General Carl August Ehrensvärd (1892–1974) and Deputy Director of the Ministry of Defence Augustin Ehrensvärd (1887–1968).
 His great-grandfather was the fortress builder Augustin Ehrensvärd, his uncle was Albert Ehrensvärd and his cousin was Lieutenant General Archibald Douglas who preceded his brother Carl August Ehrensvärd on the Chief of the Army post.